jrnold/r4ds-exercise-solutions/docs/strings.md

 Construct regular expressions to match words that:

 1. Start and end with the same character.
-Assuming the word is more than one character and all strings are considered words, `^(.).*\1$`
 1. Contain a repeated pair of letters (e.g. ``church'' contains ``ch'' repeated twice.)
 1. Contain one letter repeated in at least three places (e.g. ``eleven'' contains three ``e''s.)